DwitrishaSaha/organicmaps/.github/ISSUE_TEMPLATE/bug_report.md

 **System information:**
  - Operating system and its version: [iOS 12, Android 10, Ubuntu 22, MacOS Big Sur, etc.]
- - SARATHI version: [you can find it by tapping the button with the green SARATHI logo]
+ - SAARTHI version: [you can find it by tapping the button with the green SAARTHI logo]
  - Device Model: [e.g. iPhone 6, Samsung S22]